top of page

 Deciphering the Mechanisms of Toxicity of Immunotherapy

 Despite improvement of response rates and survival in several tumor types, there is a potential risk for autoimmune side effects by T-cell infiltration, including skin rash, colitis, pneumonitis, hepatitis, and hypophysitis.
 As there is evidence of correlation between inflammation in various organs and better response to treatment, we aim to understand the pathogenesis behind these mechanisms.
-We have recently hypothesized that there may be an association between onset of uveitis and higher response rates in patients with metastatic melanoma (Diem et al., J Immunotherapy, 2016).
-Furthermore, in patients with non-small cell lung cancer we described a different histologically-dependent T-cell infiltration in skin rash caused by immunotherapy (Hasan Ali et al., Oncoimmunology, 2016).
+We have recently hypothesized that there may be an association between onset of uveitis and higher response rates in patients with metastatic melanoma (Diem et al., J Immunotherapy, 2016; Nuñez et al., Med.
+2023).
+In patients with non-small cell lung cancer we described a different histologically-dependent T-cell infiltration in skin rash caused by immunotherapy (Hasan Ali et al., Oncoimmunology, 2016).
+Furthermore, in patients with non-small lung cancer we showed that C reactive protein flare is a non-invasive, easily determined biomarker to predict response to checkpoint inhibitors (Klümper et al., J Immunother Cancer, 2022).

 bottom of page